ajnyga/funding/README.md

 ![screenshot_3](https://cloud.githubusercontent.com/assets/16347527/26508492/9e603994-425d-11e7-92c9-45bc476496e7.png)

-The funding data is saved in the database table 'funders' and shown on the article page.
+The funding data is saved in the database table 'funders' and shown on the submission view page.

 ![screenshot_4](https://cloud.githubusercontent.com/assets/16347527/26508495/a217f7e8-425d-11e7-89c7-0416a2267960.png)